 More carnival ride safety tips

 SaferParks.org is full of excellent information about how to make rides safer for young children, rules for kids and vulnerable adults to follow when they are riding, and stats on ride-related injuries.
-(There are even kids' activity pages they can do prior to a visit to a carnival.)

 At-a-glance, here are a few of SaferParks.org’s Safety Tips for Riders of All Ages (check out the site for more details):

 - Read and obey all posted rules and restrictions – especially regarding height and age.